|Student Learning Outcomes -|

 |Further development in the technique and practice of analytical, critical, and argumentative writing through critical reading of literature.
 Course focuses on literary works from major genres to promote appreciation of literature and represent a broad spectrum of opinions and ideas, writing styles, and cultural experiences.
 Formal instruction in composition and critical thinking.|

 |Course Objectives - |

 |The student will be able to: |

-- Identify and analyze rhetorical devices in connection with a text's main themes.
+- Identify and analyze literary and rhetorical devices in connection with a text's main themes.